mehedihasanhasib/virtual-walltre-project/README.md

 To install this app just download or clone the repository and open a terminal in the same folder directory and run the following commands one by one:

+**First of all login as admin the credentials are given in the admin login page.
+Then create two package with exact name of "Standard" and "Premium".
+Then login as a user.**

 ```
 composer install
 ```